[

 • based on a shared purpose or a goal or a sense of belonging that unites diverse people together, despite their differences.

-Importance of Team Cohesion in Remote Teams
+Why Team Cohesion is Important in Remote Teams?

 Whether you’re building remote teams from scratch or you’ve moved your on-site teams to a hybrid or remote work model, a renewed focus on cohesion becomes critical in the new normal of remote work.
 People, as social beings, find motivation, enthusiasm, ideas, creativity, and engagement from the many social interactions they have with their coworkers.